YarBurArt/Dissonare_traffic/README.md

 A utility to analyze traffic from a pcap file.

 The architectural solutions here are focused on minimalism and a bit of laziness.
+In this version, the code is obfuscated)

 It's actually just an api skin on fastapi for the github.com/ftaxats/Pcap-Analyser repository.